nagyistge/betterconfig/README.rst

 .. _ast.literal_eval: http://docs.python.org/2/library/ast.html#ast.literal_eval

-More Flexibility in Config, Means Less Config by Module
+More Flexibility in Config, Less Config by Module
 -------------------------------------------------------

 We wanted a config language that was as easy to use as a settings module in